mayusGomez/alexander_gomez_test/c_tlru_cache/server/README.rst

 * setters: Dictionary (Map) to retrieve a node with O(1).
 * server_status: Boolean value to define the availability of a server
-* data_state: Doubly linked list for each GET or SET in the any server, the master define the new state (consecutive), add the node to this structure and inform to all slaves.
-This structure allow to an slave identify is is syncronized, when detect a problem the slave request to the server for and update to restore his data.
+* data_state: Doubly linked list for each GET or SET in any server, the master define the new state (consecutive), add the node to this structure and inform to all slaves.
+This structure allow to an slave identify if it is syncronized, when detect a problem the slave request to the server for and update to restore his data.
+A doubly linked list is for clean the structure (remove from left) and add new state to the end.
 * priority_structure: In this implementation a Python heapq structure.
 The implementation is by a Wrap in case of replace in a new version.
 This structure allow to remove the next node quickly and add a new node.
 The priority to remove is determined by the due date and state.
 When a SET operation will remove an existing node, the structure not remove the node, intead of this the logic mark the node with a "REMOVED" label, this is beacause a heap structure is optimized to remove the first node.

 3. use_cases.constants: